Turtl3God7/Python-Distance-Calculator/README.md

 ## Conversion Rates

 In the code, I use different units of measurement across the code.
-The unit blocks are supposed to represent a normal city block and they are 1/20th x 1/20th of a mile(0.08 km x 0.08 km).
+The unit blocks are supposed to represent a normal city block, and they are 1/20th x 1/20th of a mile (0.08 km x 0.08 km).

 ## Credits